 2. Application

 These SSPs shall apply to all fishing vessels flying the flag of a CCP, that are entered onto the SIOFA Record of Authorised Vessels (RAV) and operating within the Agreement Area (Area), as defined in Article 3 of the Agreement.

-Installation and use of ALCs shall be subject to these SSPs, as adopted by the Meeting of Parties.

-Non-compliance with these SSPs will be considered non-compliance with CMM 16 (2023), recalling that these SSPs are an integral element thereof.
-The compliance with these SSPs shall be assessed as part of the SIOFA Compliance Monitoring Scheme (CMS) and processes established thereunder.

-These SSPs do not prejudice the right of CCPs to apply additional or more stringent measures to prevent tampering with ALCs on board vessels flying their flag.
+These SSPs do not prejudice the right of CCPs to apply additional or more stringent measures to vessels flying their flag.

 3. General Provisions

+For the purposes of these SSPs, the term “VMS data” shall refer to all data associated with the SIOFA VMS, including VMS position reports and ALC details.

 CCPs shall:

-For vessels entered onto the SIOFA Record of Authorized Vessels (RAV) prior to the entry into force of CMM 16 (2023), provide ALC details specified in paragraph 7 for each vessel registered on the SIOFA RAV within days
+For vessels entered onto the SIOFA Record of Authorized Vessels (RAV) prior to the entry into force of CMM 16 (2023), provide ALC details specified in paragraph 6 for each vessel registered on the SIOFA RAV within 30 days before the entry into operation of the SIOFA VMS.

-For vessels to be entered onto the SIOFA RAV after the entry into operation of the SIOFA VMS, provide ALC details specified in paragraph 7 at the time of the submission of information required by CMM 07 (2022) (Vessel Authorization).
+For vessels to be entered onto the SIOFA RAV after the entry into operation of the SIOFA VMS, provide ALC details specified in paragraph 6 at the time of the submission of information required by CMM 07 (2022) (Vessel Authorization).

-Details to be submitted upon the attribution of ALCs to a fishing vessel shall include the following:
+CCPs shall provide the following ALC details:

 Model and Brand

+ALC Unique Identifier

 Service Provider (Inmarsat/Iridium/ARGOS etc…) ID

-[Moved to Confidentiality and Security Section]

 For the purposes of CMM 16 (2023), the term Unique Vessel Identifier (UVI) shall have the following meaning:

-For CCPs transmitting VMS position reports pursuant to paragraph 6 a), the UVI shall be the International Radio Call Sign (IRCS), the International Maritime Organization (IMO) Number or the ALC Unique Identifier.
+For CCPs transmitting VMS position reports pursuant to paragraph 6 a), of CMM 16 (2023) the UVI shall be the International Radio Call Sign (IRCS), the International Maritime Organization (IMO) Number or the ALC Unique Identifier.

-For CCPs transmitting VMS position reports pursuant to paragraph 6 b) the UVI shall be the ALC Unique Identifier.
+For CCPs transmitting VMS position reports pursuant to paragraph 6 b) of CMM 16 (2023) the UVI shall be the ALC Unique Identifier.

 4. Methods to ensure ALCs comply with SIOFA Standards

-Verifying compliance with the CMM's requirements will be the flag CCP's responsibility for a given vessel.
-However, these procedures may also be implemented by Port CCPs and Authorized Inspectors engaging in HSBI.

-The MoP adopt a list of approved ALCs that may be used by vessels entered onto the SIOFA Record of Authorized Vessels (RAV).
-In preparing this list, the MoP shall consider lists approved by existing regional and subregional VMS programs and lists approved by CCPs.
-The list may be updated based on an established set of processes according to a type approval process.
+The MoP may adopt a list of approved ALCs to be used by vessels entered onto the SIOFA Record of Authorized Vessels (RAV), taking into account lists approved by existing regional and subregional VMS programs and by CCPs.

-The MoP shall also adopt a type approval process (Annex 1) that will describe the procedure of testing and verification, which shall lead to an ALC being approved for use by vessels on the SIOFA RAV and subsequent listing on the list of approved ALCs.

-Periodic audits of a representative sample of installed ALCs are to be carried out by CCPs to verify that the specification and standards as set out in Annex 1 of CMM 16 (2023) are being complied with and that there is no visible evidence of tampering.
-The auditing process will also be used to ensure that anti-tampering standards for ALCs are being met.
+CCPs shall be responsible for ensuring that the ALCs on board vessels flying their flag and entered into the SIOFA RAV meet the specifications and standards set out in paragraph 12 and Annex 1 of CMM 16 (2023).
+To this end, CCPs are encouraged to conduct periodic audits of a representative sample of ALCs.
+Any findings shall be reported as part of CCPs' annual compliance assessment reporting under paragraph 12 of CMM 11 (2020) (Compliance Monitoring Scheme).